 Schneider Electric's 'vendor neutrality' main draw for colocation startup

-A London-based startup and new entrant to the UK colocation data centre market has established its presence.
+A London-based startup and new entrant to the UK colocation data center market has established its presence.

-IP House recently announced the company has elected to deploy Schneider Electric's EcoStruxure IT, the cloud-based data centre infrastructure management (DCIM) platform, to provide 24/7 monitoring of their ISO-accredited facility.
+IP House recently announced the company has elected to deploy Schneider Electric's EcoStruxure IT, the cloud-based data center infrastructure management (DCIM) platform, to provide 24/7 monitoring of their ISO-accredited facility.

 “During the planning stages we chose to utilise software from an industry-leading vendor.
 One that had a reputation for innovation and a focus on continual improvement,” says IP House operations and commercial manager Vinny Vaghani.

-“Our clients depend on both uptime and 24/7 connectivity to business-critical applications hosted within the data centre,” says IP House data centre manager Sean Hilliar.
+“Our clients depend on both uptime and 24/7 connectivity to business-critical applications hosted within the data center,” says IP House data center manager Sean Hilliar.

-According to Schneider Electric, EcoStruxure is the industry's first vendor-neutral Data centre management as a service (DMaaS) architecture, purpose-built for the hybrid IT and data centre environments.
+According to Schneider Electric, EcoStruxure is the industry's first vendor-neutral Data Center management as a service (DMaaS) architecture, purpose-built for the hybrid IT and data center environments.
 The solution provides visibility from anywhere at anytime on any device, as well as data-driven insights into critical assets that help customers mitigate risks and reduce downtime.

-“The data collected by EcoStruxure IT is aggregated in the Schneider Electric Cloud and analysed to provide actionable, real-time recommendations, which optimise infrastructure performance and mitigate risk for end-users,” says Schneider Electric digital services & data centre software vice president & general manager Kim Povlsen.
+“The data collected by EcoStruxure IT is aggregated in the Schneider Electric Cloud and analysed to provide actionable, real-time recommendations, which optimise infrastructure performance and mitigate risk for end-users,” says Schneider Electric digital services - data center software vice president - general manager Kim Povlsen.

-EcoStruxure IT is just part of Schneider Electric's EcoStruxure for Data Centres solution that is made up of three levels – connected products, edge control software, and cloud-based apps/analytics/services.
+EcoStruxure IT is just part of Schneider Electric's EcoStruxure for Data Centers solution that is made up of three levels – connected products, edge control software, and cloud-based apps/analytics/services.